BitcoinDesign/Guide/guide/payments/send.md

    layout = "float-right-desktop"
 %}

 Once you have gotten the address, its time to enter the payment details.
-Bitcoin transactions are irreversible so both the sender and receiver should take great care in correctly sharing and inputting addresses.
+Bitcoin transactions are irreversible, so both the sender and receiver should take great care in correctly sharing and inputting addresses.
 The sender should be clearly informed if the address is valid or not.

 **QR Code** -- Access will need to be granted to your application to enable scanning of QR Codes.
 Once the camera detects a valid address in the QR Code, it can be automatically inputted.